pkoperek/braindump/_posts/2014-11-15-data-warehouse-toolkit-chap1.md

   * secure
   * fast enough
 * **Star schema** - dimensional model implemented in RDBMS.
+* **Fact == bussiness measure**
-* Fact table - a business measurement event.
+* Fact table - stores the performance measurements result from a business event.
 All measurement rows must be on the same grain (level of detail). **This is a bedrock principle for dimensional modeling.**
   * **The most useful facts are numeric and additive** - it is possible to carry out aggregations on them.
   * There are semi-additive facts (eg. account balance) - can be summed in general, but eg. not in time dimension.
   * _Facts are often described as continuously valued_ (dimensions can be discrete)